launix-de/rdfop/roadmap.md

      - Which entity types exist (`rdfop:EntityType`),
      - Attribute definitions (`rdfop:Attribute`), their types, and cardinalities (1:0..1, 1:1, 1:n),
      - Available editor components (`rdfop:EditorComponent`), and which attribute types they support,
-     - Code generators (`rdfop:CodeGenerator`) and available target languages,
+     - Code generators (`rdfop:CodeGenerator`) for each available target language producing the code via RDFHP
-     - Generator rules (`rdfop:GeneratorRule`) linking SPARQL -> Template -> Output path metadata.
    - Everything else (models, UI layouts, specialized constraints) is loose and extensible via RDF.

 3. **Editor UI**